 Live dealer roulette occupies the middle ground between land-based casinos and online gambling.

 A human croupier spins a real roulette wheel in a physical studio while you watch and place bets remotely.
-Live dealer roulette casinos stream the action live via high-quality video with on-screen betting controls.
+Live dealer roulette casinos stream the action in high-quality video, with on-screen betting controls.

 Live dealer roulette is popular because it: